brandonecheverry/AI4Devs-videogame/keenEye-JJGC/prompts.md

 ## Prompt 11

 Ok, I don't see the duplicated images anymore and the image selection seems correct.
 However I still don't see all the images in the next round

+## Prompt 20

+Improve the confetti animation, I want it to be vissible in all the page!